ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 needs the connection ID registered.

 The MAX_CONNECTION_IDS capsule type {{capsule-max-cids}} MUST only be sent by the proxy.
-It indicates to the client the maximum permitted sequence number for connection ID registrations.
+It indicates to the client the maximum number of permitted sequence numbers for connection ID registrations.
 This allows the proxy to limit the number of active registrations.
-The initial maximum is 1, allowing the client to send 2 registrations, one with sequence number 0 and another with sequence number 1.
-A proxy MUST NOT send a MAX_CONNECTION_IDS capsule with a value less than 1.
-Clients receiving a MAX_CONNECTION_IDS capsule with a value less than 1 MUST reset the stream with H3_DATAGRAM_ERROR error code.
+The initial maximum is 2, allowing the client to send 2 registrations, one with sequence number 0 and another with sequence number 1.
+MAX_CONNECTION_IDS are only sent to increase the limit, so since the initial limit is 2, a proxy MUST NOT send a MAX_CONNECTION_IDS capsule with a value less than 3.
+Clients receiving a MAX_CONNECTION_IDS capsule with a value less than 3 MUST reset the stream with H3_DATAGRAM_ERROR error code.

 When port sharing {{port-sharing-header}} is supported, the client MUST register